 If you prefer not to wake your baby it may be slightly easier to perform a dream feed with a bottle, because you don’t have to lift your baby out of the crib.
 As those at Wee Bee Dreaming point out, it also makes it easier for dad or another carer to get involved, although breastfeeding mums may want to consider whether not performing the feed themselves is likely to impact their supply.

 To alleviate this, some breastfeeding mums choose to pump before bed, then give the expressed milk to their partner or other carer so that they can perform the feed.
 Mum is then free to go to bed as early as she likes!

 Save our Sleep author Tizzie Hall recommends introducing the dream feed at eight weeks.
-Somewhere between two and three-months-old is common.
-Wee Bee Dreaming suggest that there is little point beginning a dream feed on a baby older than four months, as that is the point at which their sleep patterns start to change.
+Somewhere between two and three months old is common.
+Wee Bee Dreaming suggests that there is little point beginning a dream feed on a baby older than four months, as that is the point at which their sleep patterns start to change.

 Whatever you decide, Rachel of My Baby Sleep Guide suggests a few possible methods for dropping the dream feed:

 - You can stop straight away, although this may result in more night wakings